Paige Matthews: Television

 Like her sister Prue, Paige was born with "the ability to move things with her mind".
 Since she possessed the missing power, she was able to take her place in the Power of Three, thus reforming the Charmed Ones.
 Due to her Whitelighter heritage, however, her magical method of movement causes "objects to orb from a location to another".
 Paige has also shown the ability to impart momentum on these orbing objects.
 Throughout season four, Paige shows that she has inherited a variety of Whitelighter powers such as orbing, and sensing.
-While Paige finds it easier to develop a friendship with Phoebe, she initially butts heads with Piper, but eventually the two sisters grow to have a mutual respect for each other.
+While Paige finds it easier to develop a friendship with Phoebe, she initially butts heads with Piper, but eventually the two sisters develop a mutual respect.

 Later in the season, Paige reveals her identity as a witch to her childhood friend and "sometimes" boyfriend, Glen Belland (Jesse Woodrow).
 Once she develops more control over her witchcraft Paige is able to help her sisters' avenge Prue's death and vanquish the Source twice – both in his original incarnation and that of his next incarnation, Cole Turner.
-During the finale of season four, Paige and her sisters are later visited by the Angel of Destiny (Dakin Matthews), who offers them the chance to live normal lives without magical powers or the threat of demons.
+During the finale of season four, Paige and her sisters are visited by the Angel of Destiny (Dakin Matthews), who offers them the chance to live normal lives without magical powers or the threat of demons.
 Over the course of the episode, Paige eventually convinces her sisters to decline the offer and remain Charmed to continue doing good in the world.

 At the start of season five (2002–2003), Paige is officially promoted to social worker in the episode, "A Witch's Tail (Part 1)", but by the end of the second episode, "A Witch's Tail (Part 2)", Paige quits her job to pursue being a witch full-time.
 During this season Paige meets Sam Wilder (her birth-father) and slowly comes to terms with letting him into her life.
 Meanwhile, she struggles with living up to the legend of her deceased half-sister Prue and her title of "Superwitch".
 When Paige masters a difficult spell created by Prue, she appears to come at peace with her sibling rivalry.
 Later in the season, Paige, alongside Phoebe, trains to be a midwife in order to deliver Piper's baby.
 When Piper gives birth to a boy she names Wyatt, she also gives him the middle name Matthew in honor of his aunt Paige.